meeplemaker/idl4-cc-rpi-install/README.md

 ## Basic installation

 After these steps your Raspberry Pi will act as a wired router.
-Network traffic is forwarded in the Raspberry Pi so it is possile to access the internet while your Mac or PC is connected using an ethernet cable with the Raspberry PI.
+Network traffic is forwarded in the Raspberry Pi so it is possible to access the internet while your Mac or PC is connected using an ethernet cable with the Raspberry PI.

 ![General network setup](/img/network.png)